 The long bridge over the Latrobe River near Traralgon

-Glengarry railway station and its historic hand operated crane
+Glengarry Station and its historic hand operated crane

 Enjoying a meal in Toongabbie [Gippsland Plains Rail Trail CoM 2014]

 Old GY type freight wagon at Cowwarr.
 These were once ubiquitous on branchlines around Victoria [Carolyn Crossley 2014]

 Not quite the Sydney Harbour Bridge but, up close, the Thomson River bridge is still impressive and a great improvement for the trail